Palm Garden station: History

 Palm Garden was originally a street-level stop at the northern end of the old Palm Garden Trestle.
 The private stop served the Palm Garden Apartments, opened in 1937.
 The trestle was replaced by a concrete mixed mode (light rail and bus) bridge, still referred to as the Palm Garden Trestle, which The T shares with the South Busway.

-In May 2024, the Federal Transit Administration awarded The T $8 million to construct accessible platforms at ten Red Line stops, including Palm Garden.
+In May 2024, the Federal Transit Administration awarded Pittsburgh Regional Transit $8 million to construct accessible platforms at ten Red Line stops, including Palm Garden.